 Content warning: the poster in the article is uncensored and uses an anti-Rromani slur.

 So, more than once, preachers at Christian churches have used the NATM brand to proselytize.
 Really.
 The ones we've found are listed here.
+We've also got a growing amount of Christian interaction with the franchise as a whole: mostly review sites, but occasionally we'll find devotionals, VBS content, and other similar shit.

 Content farms are media creation and distribution companies that create large volumes of stuff ranging from articles to videos, often with no regard for quality control.
 In journalism, this can lead to plagiarism and the spread of misinformation.
 On YouTube, it leads to using characters and plots from kids media in strange ways.